tysonkimball/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 ## 🔐 Security/Ethical Use

-_This laboratory is intended strictly for education purposes only._
+_This lab is intended strictly for education purposes only._

 ---